ben-grande/qusal/docs/DESIGN.md

 ### Readme

-1. Every project should have a README.md with at least the following sections:
+Every project should have a README.md with at least the following sections:

+- Table of Contents;
+- Description;
+- Installation;
-   Table of Contents, Description, Installation, Access Control (if changed Qrexec policy), Usage.
+- Access Control (if Qrexec policy changed);
+- Usage; and
+- Credits (if sourced).

 ### Qube preferences